psibot/kali-hellbox-public/README.md

 Please use only for testing !!! ...yeah right.

+THIS IS A POC so I am still building it!!!

 Thanks for ALL the guys that made this install possible Redteam and the Guys AT Hak5 ... your vids keeps me going.

 Please support >>>